-We are delighted you’re considering working with us, and genuinely look forward to seeing what you bring to the literary world!
+We are delighted you’re considering working with us, and genuinely look forward to hearing your voice and seeing your story!
 Here are some basic guidelines that will help make all of our lives easier.

 Send us your complete, finished manuscripts in digital format.
 It makes the whole process faster and less expensive if we don’t have to mail copies of your manuscript back and forth.